 Choose the right hosting provider

-Where you host your business website can play a very important role in how smooth the development and maintenance go.
+Where you host your business website can play a very important role in how smoothly the development and maintenance go.
 It comes down to a few crucial decisions that determine whom you should turn to for hosting.

 What type of website are you building?

 Choose a platform that caters to the type of website you’re building.
-For example, if you’re starting up an eCommerce website, you may want to choose a drag and drop builder like Wix or Shopify for the sake of simplicity.
-These types of platforms include everything you need from purchasing the domain, hosting, and setting up the payment methods.
+For example, if you’re starting up an eCommerce website, you may want to choose a drag-and-drop builder like Wix or Shopify for the sake of simplicity.
+These types of platforms include everything you need, from purchasing the domain, hosting, and setting up the payment methods.

 If you’re a local business, a WordPress website might be the best choice for you.
 70% of the worlds website’s are built on WordPress.
 Hosting is easy to set up with free WordPress installers in virtually every hosting provider, cPanel.

 Look for a company that caters to your needs.
 For example, a study performed by WPMU Dev showed how they improved page speed by 1311% on WordPress using Cloudways hosting.

 Avoid GoDaddy like the plague when it comes to hosting.
 Here’s why…